Miriam’s Vision is about community cohesion. This cannot be over-emphasised to students, whenever the opportunity

-The Miriam’s Vision Citizenship Scheme of Work may be preceded by the Miriam’s Vision PSHE module (two to three sessions, depending on length).
+The Miriam’s Vision Citizenship Scheme of Work may be preceded by the Miriam’s Vision PSHE module (two to three sessions).
 You may choose to focus on one or other curriculum area, or teach both together.
-However, the first PSHE session (about Miriam and 7/7) does help to provide context for the Citizenship module, which moves from personal response to inevitable adversity, to the political.
+However, the PSHE sessions (about personal response to inevitable adversity) do help to provide context for the Citizenship module (about democracy).

 The module subtitle, Different Needs, Common Ground refers to the balance that must be achieved between different interested parties in the areas of human rights and democratic process.

 Sessions one and two introduce the Human Rights Act and ask students to think about how we should protect human rights in an age of extremism.

 Session six requires the group to generate a topic that is of interest to them (personal or local to the school or its area) and apply principles they have explored in the previous sessions to a role-play debate.
 There is also a vital opportunity for reflection at the end of the Scheme of Work.

 National Curriculum requirements covered